 Steps to Building an Emergency Fund

-The first step to building an emergency fund is setting the minimum amount you need to for emergencies.
-The lower the amount, the easier it’s to achieve that goal, then you can increase it gradually.
+The first step to building an emergency kitty is setting the minimum amount you need for emergencies.
+The lower the amount, the easier it’s to achieve that goal, and then you can increase it gradually.

 After setting your emergency fund target, the next step is setting a savings goal.
 How long do you need to build an emergency fund?
-How much do you need to set aside every month or week to achieve this goal?
+How much do you need to set aside monthly or weekly to achieve this goal?

-Saving should not be an afterthought, but the first thing you do once your salary hits your account.
-If your salary comes at a particular date, you can set a standing order.
-However, confirm the charges your local bank has as some tend to have high charges on standing orders.
+Saving should not be an afterthought but the first thing you do once your salary hits your account.
+You can set a standing order if your salary comes at a particular date.
+However, confirm your local bank’s charges, as some tend to have high charges on standing orders.

 Assess the account and the situation regularly.
-If you have hot the threshold, then you can start saving the money elsewhere for longterm investments or other wants like a vacation or buying major items like electronics.
+If you have hit the threshold, then you can start saving the money elsewhere for long-term investments or other wants like a vacation or buying major items like electronics.
 If you have used the money for another emergency, start saving again to get the emergency fund to the minimum amount required.

 Freeing up Money to Build an Emergency Fund

-When you are relying on your salary to cater to your bills, debt payments, investments, and other savings, it becomes quite challenging to have enough money for an emergency fund.
-There are four ways that you can free up more cash for your emergency fund.
+When you rely on your salary to cater to your bills, debt payments, investments, and other savings, it becomes quite challenging to have enough money for an emergency fund.
+You can free up more cash for your emergency fund in four ways.

-Cutting down on your expenses will free up some money that you can use to build your emergency fund.
+Cutting your expenses will free up some money you can use to build your emergency fund.
 Try reducing your phone and data plan bills, grocery, monthly subscriptions, entertainment, and other luxuries.
-When your emergency kitty is full, you can always go back to these, or even invest the money somewhere else.
+When your emergency kitty is full, you can always return to these or even invest the money elsewhere.

 Read more on how to start budgeting

 Another way to have more money to save is to make more money through side hustles or monetizing your hobbies.
-There are many ways to make money online, and these might help you start your freelancing career.
-You can start monetizing your hobbies like baking, cooking, art and craft, and photography, among others.
+There are many ways to make money online, which might help you start your freelancing career.
+You can start monetizing your hobbies like baking, cooking, art and craft, and photography.

-Reducing one’s budget can be a hard task, especially when living in a large household.
+Reducing one’s budget can be difficult, especially when living in a large household.
 If you cannot manage to trim your expenses, you need to start saving any windfalls to grow your emergency fund.
 Windfalls are any amounts you receive unexpectedly, like tax credits, work bonuses, or gifts in terms of money.

 If there are things in the house you no longer use, you can sell them online.
 You will be freeing up space in your home and making some money.

-The bottom line is, no matter how hard life is now, it gets worse during emergencies.
+The bottom line is that no matter how hard life is now, it worsens during emergencies.
 Having an emergency fund might be the lifeline between surviving the situation or spiralling into debt.
-If you do not have an emergency fund, this is the right time to start building one.
+If you do not have an emergency fund, this is the right time to build one.
 Trim your expenses if you can, start a side hustle, or sell anything in the house you no longer need.
 Whatever little money you can get, save it in a high-yield account.
 In no time, your emergency fund kitty will be full and ready to save the rainy day.